tessgi/tesswcs/docs/README.md

 6. Release a new version on github
 7. On your local machine, release a new version to pypi using `poetry build` and then `poetry publish`.
 8. Check the documentation using `make serve`.
 Update the documentation by running `make deploy`.

+## Changelog

+- v1.5.0 removes a bug identified by @ben-cassese and @jgagneastro where predicted sectors were mistakenly hard coded to only return Sector 3.
+Updating minor version number to reflect severity of this bug!